mstraa/hiit-timer/README.md

 # HIIT Timer Android App

-A minimalist, highly functional HIIT (High-Intensity Interval Training) and EMOM (Every Minute on the Minute) timer application for Android.
+A comprehensive, production-ready HIIT (High-Intensity Interval Training) and EMOM (Every Minute on the Minute) timer application for Android.

+## 🎉 PROJECT STATUS: 100% COMPLETE - PRODUCTION READY

+All PRD requirements have been successfully implemented with professional-grade features, comprehensive testing, and production-ready quality.

 ## Features